Passer au contenu principal

 • Remove the twine but leave the corner posts so you can easily locate the strips (mark the strips on a map so you know what has been applied to each strip)

 • Run the test strips parallel to each other and leave a good distance (say 5m) between strips to make assessing the growth response easier.
-Narrow test strips are not well suited to a crisscross design because the area of overlap (2m by 2m) is too small.
+Narrow test strips are not well suited to a crisscross design because the area of overlap (2m x 2m) is too small.

 Larger, machine-spread strips